 01 The Story

 Agriculture, forestry, and land use accounts for 24% of global greenhouse gas emissions, but only two percent of US Agricultural Land is enrolled in Carbon Offsetting Initiatives.
 However, soil is one of the world’s largest carbon sinks, with 3.1x the capacity of the atmosphere and holding 80% of the Earth’s terrestrial carbon.
 Regenerative agricultural practices increase and accelerate the amount of carbon stored in the soil, while simultaneously reducing emissions from agricultural operations.

-AgriCapture, along with four major landowners in the Mississippi River Valley, have set out to showcase the environmental and economic benefits of regenerative agriculture practices.
+AgriCapture, along with farmers across eight states in the Mississippi River Valley, have set out to showcase the environmental and economic benefits of regenerative agriculture practices.
 This effort will expand public awareness of soil health and inspire wider adoption of regenerative agriculture practices throughout the region and generate new revenue streams for landowners implementing these practices.

-AgriCapture is an organization founded by landowners for landowners.
-As such, we partner with other like-minded landowners seeking to further capitalize on their sustainable land management practices and advance agriculture as a natural solution to climate change.
-We will continue to add acres to our initial project listing by partnering with landowners and advising them on the implementation of regenerative farming practices.
-For the initial launch of the SEP project, we partnered with the following landowners:
+AgriCapture partnered with early adopters of Climate-Friendly farming to further capitalize on their sustainable farming practices and advance agriculture as a solution to climate change.
+AgriCapture continued to add acres to the initial project listing by partnering with landowners and advising them on the implementation of Climate-Friendly farming.

 03 The Ask

 Help farmers identify and implement Climate-Friendly practices, at no out of pocket cost to the operation.

 04 The Challenges

 Traditional farming practices have a stronghold in the region due to a need to drive short-term results.
 Many farmers are already operating on thin margins and while new revenue streams sound enticing, implementing new practices may seem risky.